api3dao/old-api3-docs/airnode/2-4-requests.md

 ## Templates

-Templates are used to record request parameters to the chain.
+Templates are used to record request parameters onto the blockchain.
 While making a request, the requester simply passes a `templateId`, rather than passing all the parameters.
 This both improves UX by allowing the creation of templates over a GUI, and also allows a large parameter payload (e.g., off-chain computation specifications) to be used at no additional gas cost.
-Template parametes can be overriden by parameters provided at request-time.
+Template parameters can be overridden by parameters provided at request-time.

 A template includes the following fields: